rabbitmq/rabbitmq-oauth2-tutorial/README.md

 This section is only to explain one of things we need to take care to configure RabbitMQ with OAuth2 auth backend.
 Do not run any of the commands explained on this section.
 They are all included in the `make` commands we will cover in the following sections.

 To configure Oauth plugin in RabbitMQ we need to obtain the JWT signing key used by UAA when it issues JWT tokens.
-But our `admin` client does not have yet the right *authority* to get that signing key.
+But our `admin` client does not have yet the right *authority* (`uaa.resource`) to get that signing key.
 We are going to "auto" grant it ourselves:
 ```
 uaac client update admin --authorities "clients.read clients.secret clients.write uaa.admin clients.admin scim.write scim.read uaa.resource"
 ```